 The present temple has been constructed in the 20th century.
 A stone slab marks the original spot of the birth of Lord Krishna.
 The earlier Kesava Deo temple had the room where Lord Krishna was born.
 The only dampener is the heavy security cordoning that has been done in this area.
 One has to go through complex and long security checks before getting entry into the complex.
 There is a dispute regarding a mosque that shares its wall with the temple.

-Samyamana Ghat: This ghat is on the bank of River Yamuna.
-This is the ghat from where Vasudeva shifted Lord Krishna to Brindavan.
+Samyamana Ghat: This ghat is on the bank of river Yamuna.
+This is the ghat from where Vasudeva shifted Lord Krishna to Vrindavan.